litvinova08/employee-creator/README.md

 - Implement responsive design to ensure that users can access the app on their desktop and mobile
 - Deploy the app using Amazon service
 - Update styling to ensure the app looks well
+- Use Google's Place Autocomplete API to autocomplete an address when the user starts typing

 ## What I struggle with
 26.02.2023 - I experienced a CORS error due to incorrect HttpStatus when a Controller returned an employee by Id